tensorflow/tensorflow/g3doc/Rationale.md

-As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol identifiers to be used with the affine.apply instruction only apply to accesses inside `for` and `if` instructions.
+As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol identifiers to be used with the affine.apply instruction only apply to accesses inside `affine.for` and `if` instructions.
 However, an analysis of accesses inside the called function (`@search_body`) is necessary to determine if the `%i` loop could be parallelized: such function access analysis is calling context sensitive.

 ### Non-affine loop bounds {#non-affine-loop-bounds}